 Hard Boiled Egg Chocolate Chip Cookies

 prep time: 5 MINScook time: 13 MINStotal time: 18 mins

 1 cup unsalted butter, cubed

 1 tsp salt

-Combine flour and butter in food processor.
+Combine flour and butter in the food processor.
 Pulse until mixture is mealy and coarse.
 Add the salt and baking soda and pulse to mix.
-Transfer mixture to large bowl (you can leave it in the food processor if yours is large enough).

-Add sugars, vanilla and hard boiled eggs to food processor.
+Add sugars, vanilla and hard-boiled eggs to the food processor.
 Pulse just until the mixture begins to come together.
-Transfer sugar and egg mixture to the bowl, and combine with flour and butter mixture.
-Stir in chocolate chips and toffee bits.
+Stir in chocolate chips and toffee bits by hand.

 Scoop cookies with a medium scoop and place on cookie sheet.